microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.readfolder.md

 ## FileSystem.readFolder() method

 Reads the contents of the folder, not including "." or "..".
-Behind the scenes it uses `fs.readdirSync()`<!-- -->.
+Behind the scenes it uses `fs.readdirSync()`.

 <b>Signature:</b>